-Veganism is trending right now, and for good reason.
-People are becoming more conscious of where (and ) their food comes from, the of a destructive, land, food and water-intensive diet, and the associated with eating a Standard American Diet.
+Veganism is becoming more popular now, for good reason.
+People are becoming more conscious of where (and who) their food comes from, the environmental repercussions of a destructive, land, food and water-intensive diet, and the health implications associated with it.

 Unfortunately, some of us develop some vegan acne in the process.
-This can be a worsening of existing acne, or an entirely new flare up.
-Whatever the cause is, it often leaves us feeling confused and at odds with our ethics.
+This can be a worsening of existing acne or an entirely new flare-up.

-A is a fantastic lifestyle decision to make for , and you shouldn’t let a little acne stand in your way.
-In many cases, the skin can be cleared up simply by tweaking your diet, supplementing, and/or a good daily skincare routine.
+A whole food vegan diet is a fantastic lifestyle decision to make for many reasons, and you shouldn’t let a little acne stand in your way.
+In many cases, the skin can be cleared up by tweaking your diet, supplementing, and/or a good daily skincare routine.

 Here are some of the leading reasons that a shift to a vegan diet may be contributing to or worsening your acne, and what you can do about it.

-This is mostly common sense by now, and knowing this, many new vegans begin supplementing.
-Unfortunately, supplementing with too high of a dosage for your needs (we need very little) could result in an .
+Unfortunately, supplementing with too high of a dosage for your needs (we need very little) could result in an acne breakout.

-Whaaaat is dairy doing on this list?
-I thought dairy was ?!
-Well, , that much hasn’t changed.
-But dairy is a major source of in the diet which can measurably affect our health and eliminating it could potentially throw your hormones for quite a loop.
-If this is the case, and I suspect for many of us it is, all you can really do is ride it out, and skip to the Skincare section.
+What is dairy doing on this list?
+I thought dairy was totally bad for acne?!
+Well, it is, that much hasn’t changed.
+But dairy is a major source of exogenous hormones in the diet which can measurably affect our health and eliminating it could potentially throw your hormones for quite a loop.
+If this is the case, and I suspect for many of us it is, all you can really do is ride it out, and skip to the skincare section.